Skip to content

 Embedded DQL Query Function

-The embedded DQL query function can perform any DQL statement in current workspace.
-Usually, the first element of data obtained from the query can be used as a template variable in the template as follows:
+Embedded DQL query functions support executing any DQL statement within the current workspace and detection time range.
+In most cases, the first piece of queried data can be used as a template variable in the template, and the usage method is as follows:

 Embedded DQL Query Example

-The following embedded DQL statement queries for data with a host field equal to "my_server" and assigns the first item of data to the dql_data variable:
+The following embedded DQL statement queries data where the host field is "my_server" and assigns the first piece of data to the dql_data variable:

 {% set dql_data = DQL("O::HOST:(host, host_ip, os, datakit_ver) { host = 'my_server' }") %}